1-800-935-2620 Speak to a Tour Expert

 Hvar Island

-A hydrofoil ferry takes you to the neighbouring island of Hvar this morning. .
-Beautiful Hvar has an air of Venice about it and is known as the 'Queen of the Dalmatian Islands'.
+A morning hydrofoil ferry takes you to the neighbouring island of Hvar – known as the 'Queen of the Dalmatian Islands'.
 When you arrive, get to know the town with its wonderfully preserved Renaissance facades on an orientation walk.
-Later, you can enjoy your included hop on hop off taxi boat pass that departs every half hour to the nearby Pakleni islands – largely uninhabited and often described as being among the most beautiful in the world.
-All three islands have gorgeous beaches and walking trails to explore and also boast plenty of bars and restaurants, so you'll have no shortage of lunch, aperitif and dinner spots to choose from!
+Later, you can enjoy your included hop on hop off taxi boat pass that departs every half hour to the nearby Pakleni islands – largely uninhabited and often described as the most beautiful in the world.
+All three islands have gorgeous beaches and walking trails to explore, as well as plenty of bars and restaurants – aperitif at sunset, anyone?

 20. Day 20